PenguiniVogel/BuffUtility/readme.md

 ---

+Supported browsers
+* Chrome
+* Opera

+and any others that support chrome extensions.

+---

 Have you ever looked at your selling page and wondered, how much am I getting for this?
 Yes me neither, yet I still made this.